Wetherspoon boss faces battle to top-up profit

 "It will be difficult to increase profit.
 That is the long and the short of it and I think it will be a challenge to hold the operating margin.
 It's by no means guaranteed," Martin told Reuters in an interview.

-Wetherspoon, which has some 800 pubs, reported a 5.9 percent decline in full-year pretax profit to 66.8 million pounds, in line with the average forecast of 66.5 million according to a Thomson Reuters I/B/E/S poll of 20 analysts.
+Wetherspoon (JDW.L), which has some 800 pubs in Britain, reported a 5.9 percent decline in full-year pretax profit to 66.8 million pounds, in line with the average forecast of 66.5 million according to a Thomson Reuters I/B/E/S poll of 20 analysts.

 Market expectations for pretax profit in 2011/12 range between 66.4 million and 75 million pounds, with an average of 71 million, according to a Thomson Reuters I/B/E/S poll of 19 analysts.